kilpkonn/msc-thesis/main.typ

     Setter methods return a value of the receiver type.
   ],
 ) <rust-builder>
-The type of the term only changes on the first and last line of the function body.
+The type of term only changes on the first and last lines of the function body.
-As the lines in the middle do not affect the type of the builder in any way there is also no way for the term search to generate them.
+As the lines in the middle do not affect the type of the builder in any way, there is also no way for the term search to generate them.
-Machine learning models however are not affected by this as it may be possible to derive those lines from the function documentation, name or rest of the context.
+Machine learning models, however, are not affected by this, as it may be possible to derive those lines from the function documentation, name, or rest of the context.

-Although the machine learning models are able to generate more complex code they have also downside of having lots of uncertainty in them.
+Although machine learning models are able to generate more complex code, they also have the downside of having lots of uncertainty in them.
-It is very hard to impossible for any human to understand what are the outputs for any given input.
+It is very hard, if not impossible, for any human to understand what the outputs are for any given input.
-In the context of code generation for autocompletion this results in unexpected suggestions that may even not compile.
+In the context of code generation for autocompletion, this results in unexpected suggestions that may even not compile.
-These issues are usually addressed by filtering out syntactically invalid responses or working at the level of abstract syntax tree as they did it in @code-prediction-trees-transformers.
+These issues are usually addressed by filtering out syntactically invalid responses or working at the level of an abstract syntax tree, as they did in @code-prediction-trees-transformers.
-However, neither of those accounts for type nor borrow checking which means that invalid programs can still be occasionally suggested.
+However, neither of those accounts for type nor borrow checking, which means that invalid programs can still be occasionally suggested.

 = Term search design <design>